-Limited companies are able to claim for a wider range of expenses than standard self-employed sole traders and this guide will breakdown what an expense is in the eyes of HMRC and we’ll also provide you with a few examples.
+As a Limited company contractor you are able to claim for a wider range of expenses than standard self-employed sole traders and this guide will breakdown what you can and cannot claim as a company expense in the eyes of HMRC.
+All rates as of 2019.

-What is an expense in the eyes of HMRC?
+What is a company expense in the eyes of HMRC?

-In order for an expense to be claimed under your limited company, it needs to be wholly, exclusively and necessary for business purposes – so you won’t be able to put your weekly food shop through the business.
+In order for an expense to be claimed under your limited company, it needs to be wholly, exclusively and necessary for business purposes – so unfortunately you won’t be able to put your weekly food shop through the business!

 You only pay tax on your profits, so by incurring more expenses you will lower your profits and the tax that you have to pay.
 This is why it is essential that you claim all of the expenses that you can – nobody wants to pay more tax than they need.